H-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 == Theoretical proofs of the distributed SPSC

 This section establishes the correctness and fault-tolerance of our simple distributed SPSC introduced in @distributed-spsc.
-Specifically, @spsc-correctness proves there's no ABA problem and unsafe memory reclamation in our SPSC queue and it is linearizable; @spsc-progress-guarantee proves that our SPSC queue is wait-free; @spsc-performance discusses the overhead involved in each SPSC operation.
+Specifically, @spsc-correctness proves there is no ABA problem and unsafe memory reclamation in our SPSC queue and it is linearizable; @spsc-progress-guarantee proves that our SPSC queue is wait-free; @spsc-performance discusses the overhead involved in each SPSC operation.

 === Correctness <spsc-correctness>

-First, we prove that there's no ABA problem in our SPSC queue in @spsc-aba-problem.
-Second, we prove that there's no potential memory errors when executing our SPSC queue in @spsc-safe-memory.
+First, we prove that there is no ABA problem in our SPSC queue in @spsc-aba-problem.
+Second, we prove that there is no potential memory errors when executing our SPSC queue in @spsc-safe-memory.
 Finally and most importantly, we prove that our SPSC queue is linearizable in @spsc-linearizable.

 ==== ABA problem <spsc-aba-problem>

-There's no CAS instruction in our simple distributed SPSC, so there's no potential for ABA problem.
+There is no CAS instruction in our simple distributed SPSC, so there is no potential for ABA problem.

 ==== Memory reclamation <spsc-safe-memory>

-There's no dynamic memory allocation and deallocation in our simple distributed SPSC, so it is memory-safe.
+There is no dynamic memory allocation and deallocation in our simple distributed SPSC, so it is memory-safe.

 ==== Linearizability <spsc-linearizable>